Trees with red and gold foliage cover mountain slopes which stretch out into the distanc

 A few wooden cabins at the adjacent Mountain Farm Outdoor Museum really add a rustic charm to all the pictures of colorful foliage.

-For even more photo ops of weathered wooden structures and technology of yesteryear, be sure to stop by Marby Mill at milepost 176.1 of the Blue Ridge Parkway.
+For even more photo ops of weathered wooden structures and technology of yesteryear, be sure to stop by Mabry Mill at milepost 176.1 of the Blue Ridge Parkway.
 This gristmill was first built in 1903 and is still somewhat functional, with occasional demonstrations by volunteers.
 The whole area is particularly lively on Sundays.

 Craggy Gardens at milepost 364.6 is another scenic area with a visitor center and idyllic picnic spots that you won't want to miss.
 Here, you will get to admire sweeping views of the Blue Ridge Mountains and the fiery fall foliage covering their facades.